What Is Large Format Digital Printing? A Beginner’s Guide

 Choosing the right container for your artwork is critical for ensuring consistency between your screen and the final print.
 Here are some recommendations:

-• EPS (Encapsulated PostScript): Traditionally used for exporting logos and vector graphics.
-Ideal for simple, scalable designs.
+• EPS (Encapsulated PostScript): A reliable format for exporting logos and simple vector graphics.

 The DPI Myth - Resolution vs. Viewing Distance

-• Mid-Range (2–10 metres): For example, Indoor Banners, Vehicle Wraps, Building Signage at Street Level.
-Recommended resolution = 75 DPI to 100 DPI (The human eye naturally blends the dots together from this distance).
+• Mid-Range (1.5–5 metres): For example, Indoor Banners, Vehicle Wraps, Building Signage at Street Level.
+Recommended resolution = 80 to 120 DPI.

 • Distant (10+ metres): For example, Billboards, Building Wraps, Large Outdoor Banners.
-Recommended resolution = 30 DPI to 50 DPI (Lower resolution is often used to keep file sizes manageable, as the distance makes higher DPI unnecessary).
+Recommended resolution = 30 to 60 DPI.

 Key Factors That Define Final Print Quality